About Episode Ratings

 Abramsverse

 Regarding the Abramsverse movies, I have numerous problems with the basic premise, with the plot logic, with the characterizations, with the many amendments to the technology and the set design, with general continuity, with miscarried homages and with visual effects.
 Enough reasons to impair my fun of watching and hence my ratings.
 As already mentioned, I have a personal way to view and rate Star Trek episodes and movies, which takes into account more than just the entertainment factor and which perhaps doesn't value the work of the director and the actors enough if I dislike the story.
 On the other hand, I leave out criteria like (appeal to) "popularity" or (commercial) "success" that other reviewers may take into consideration.
-My reviews reflect how I look at the movies, not how they are received by others, and not how they perform at the box office.
+My reviews reflect how I look at the movies, not how they are received by others, not how they perform at the box office.
 And once again, it is no crime to have issues with a movie even if the majority seems to love it.

 The lack of continuity with previous Star Trek is a major annoyance about Discovery.
-Whenever I see Discovery's version of the Klingons, it is very hard to even accept them as Klingons, and to accept how brutally the series overwrites the history of the franchise.
+Whenever I see Discovery's version of the Klingons, it is nearly impossible to even accept them as Klingons, and to accept how brutally the series overwrites the history of the franchise.
 It has always been my policy to penalize episodes if they suffer from a lack of logic or a lack of continuity, the prime examples that most fans would agree on being TOS: "Spock's Brain" or VOY: "Threshold".
-However, I can't possibly punish every single episode of a series for mistake that lies in the premise of that series and in fundamental design decisions.
+However, I can't possibly punish every single episode of a series for mistakes that lie in the premise of that series and in fundamental design decisions.
 So I have come to the decision to leave out such general continuity issues and my justified anger about them from my ratings for Discovery.

 My ratings for Discovery are not awfully low though, which may create the impression I like it, perhaps even as much as early TNG episodes.
 While my opinion of Discovery as a whole is negative, the ratings reflect my view that the storylines of the series are occasionally captivating and the production values are high.
+Regarding Strange New Worlds, I have rated some episodes of the series pretty high, on par with good episodes of classic Trek.

 Episodes index